 TOEFL: Required for any international applicant whose undergraduate curriculum was not taught in English.

-Financial aid: Merit-based scholarships are awarded to qualified, eligible candidates who submit their application for admission by December 15.
+Financial aid: Merit-based scholarships are awarded to qualified, eligible candidates.
 Student loans are available through our Office of Financial Aid to eligible applicants who submit the FAFSA.

 Application deadline: February 17